 5. Helps Lower Blood Pressure and Prevent Heart Disease

-White Pine bark contains Pycnogenol with antioxidant and anti-inflammatory characteristics and aids in maintaining a healthy cardiovascular system.
+White Pine bark contains Pycnogenol with antioxidant and anti-inflammatory characteristics, which aids in maintaining a healthy cardiovascular system.

 Likewise, Pycnogenol reduces oxidative stress and limits fat accumulation in the human body.